zentyal/zentyal/docs/en/user/routing.rst

 Practical example D
 -------------------

-Configure a *multirouter* scenario with several *routers* with different weights and check that it works using the **traceroute** tool.
+Configure a multigateway scenario with several gateways with different weights and check that it works using the **traceroute** tool.

 To do so: